iCheeSaif/ServiceNow-Script-Tracker/README.md

 <center>
     NowTrack — ServiceNow Script Progress Tracker

-Tired of refreshing logs or scrolling endlessly through tables just to see how your script is doing?
-Meet NowTrack — a Chrome extension that connects directly to your ServiceNow instance and shows live progress for any running background script ⚡
+NowTrack — a Chrome extension that connects directly to your ServiceNow instance and shows live progress for any running a server side script ⚡

 🔍 Get Started